White's Marine Engineering Company: White combination machinery

 Boswell's original engines were two turbines mounted side-by-side, either side of the centre-line of the ship, and geared onto a single propeller shaft.
 White replaced her high-pressure turbine with compound engine that had four cylinders: two high-pressure and two low-pressure.
 Steam from the boilers passed through a superheater and reheater before entering the high-pressure cylinders.
 Steam exhausted from the high-pressure cylinders passed through the reheater again before entering the low-pressure cylinders.
 Hence steam on its way to the high-pressure cylinders re-heated steam on its way to the low-pressure cylinders.

 The reciprocating engine drove the propeller shaft via single reduction gearing, which allowed the engine to run several times faster than the propeller.
 This meant that the reciprocating engine could be much smaller and lighter than in the Bauer-Wach system.

 As in the Bauer-Wach system, exhaust steam from White's reciprocating engine powered an exhaust steam turbine which drove the same propeller shaft via double reduction gearing.
 But because the reciprocating engine had only two stages of expansion, the steam was at higher pressure, and allowed White to use a turbine more powerful than in the Bauer-Wach system.
 White's system produced about half of its power from the reciprocating engine, and half from the turbine.

+In 1935, White built a smaller propulsion system on the same principles.
+Its compound engine had two cylinders instead of four, but was otherwise similar to that installed in Adderstone.
+It was installed in a new fishing trawler that was built in Aberdeen, and which was named White Pioneer.
+White created Whites Trawlers, Ltd to own her.

-Adderstone was a successful proof of concept, and White applied for patents for his propulsion system.
-In the USA he filed for a patent in January 1936, and the United States Patent Office awarded him US patent number 2,137,934 in November 1938.
+Adderstone and White Pioneer were successful proofs of concept, and White applied for patents for his propulsion system.
+In the United States he filed for a patent in January 1936, and the United States Patent Office awarded him US patent number 2,137,934 in November 1938.

 Between 1936 and 1938, three shipbuilders in White's native Sunderland installed his propulsion system in new steamships.
 Bartram & Sons installed it in seven ships and J.L.
 Thompson and Sons installed it in five.
 Short Brothers installed it in one ship, Biddlestone, that White ordered for his own White Shipping Co.

 White claimed that his system used 35 percent less fuel than a triple expansion engine of similar power.
 It was suitable for installation in new ships, but it was not easy to install retrospectively in existing reciprocating-engined ships.
 The Bauer-Wach system remained more popular because it could be added to an existing triple-expansion engine.